-- The Minister responsible for aged care has described CDC as something that will inevitably gather substantial momentum of its own - We are on a new road and it will inexorably escalate .
+- The new Minister responsible for aged care confirmed early that the current reforms will proceed and then move on. - The Minister has described CDC as something that will inevitably gather substantial momentum of its own - We are on a new road and it will inexorably escalate.